Divyang2599/26W_CST8916_Week10-Event-Hubs-Lab/README.md

 **Problem:** The original event had no `deviceType`, `browser`, or `os` field.
 Stream Analytics could not answer *"which devices are most active?"* without this data.

 **Decision:** I detected device info **client-side in JavaScript** using `navigator.userAgent`.
-The browser already knows what device it is running on — reading it in JavaScript means zero server cost, zero latency, and no third-party service needed.
+The browser already knows what device it is running on.
+Reading it in JavaScript means zero server cost, zero latency, and no third-party service needed.

 Every event now carries these extra fields:
 ```json